hoangsonww/The-MovieVerse-Database/MovieVerse-Databases/README.md

 A configuration file for Firestore, containing indexes and settings for the Firestore database.
 It defines the indexes, sorting, and other configurations for the Firestore database.

+### firestore.rules

+A configuration file for Firestore, containing access rules and settings for the Firestore database.
+It defines the access rules, security settings, and other configurations for the Firestore database.

 ### storage.rules

 A configuration file for Firebase Storage, containing access rules and settings for the Firebase Storage service.
 It defines the access rules, security settings, and other configurations for the Firebase Storage.

+### test_api_db.py

+A Python script for testing the API and database connections.
+It includes sample queries, data retrieval, and other operations to test the database connections and API endpoints.

 ## Using these Files